George Boyd-Rochfort: Early life

 Boyd-Rochfort was born on 1 January 1880, the eldest son of Major Rochfort Hamilton Boyd-Rochfort, and the grandson of George Augustus Boyd-Rochfort, both of Middleton Park House, County Westmeath, Ireland.

 He was educated at Eton and Trinity College, Cambridge, where he was whip of the Trinity Foot Beagles.

+He married Olivia Ellis Ussher, daughter of Christopher Ussher, of Eastwell, Loughrea, Co.
+Galway, at St Bartholomew's Church, Dublin in 1901.

 In 1904, he was High Sheriff of Westmeath.

 Military career

 Boyd-Rochfort was commissioned as a second lieutenant in the Scots Guards in April 1915.

 He was 35 years old, and a second lieutenant in the Scots Guards, British Army, (Special Reserve, attached to 1st Battalion) during the First World War when the following deed took place for which he was awarded the VC.

 At 2 a.m. on 3 August 1915 in the trenches between Cambrin and La Bassée, France, a German trench-mortar bomb landed on the side of the parapet of the communication trench in which Second Lieutenant Boyd-Rochfort was standing, close to a small working party of his battalion.
 Instead of stepping back into safety he shouted to his men to look out, rushed at the bomb, seized it and hurled it over the parapet where it at once exploded.
 This combination of presence of mind and courage saved the lives of many of the working party.

 A description of the incident in Boyd-Rochfort's own words:

+Later Boyd-Rochfort was wounded in a single-handed fight with two Germans; he knocked one down with the butt-end of his empty revolver and the other with his fist.
+He was invalided home.

 Boyd-Rochfort relinquished his commission in 1920 with the rank of captain.

 Later life

 Boyd-Rochfort was a noted jockey and polo-player.
-After the war he became well known in Irish racing circles as an owner and breeder, and as senior steward of the Irish National Hunt Steeplechase Committee.
+After the war he became well known in Irish racing circles as an owner and breeder, and as senior steward of the Irish National Hunt Steeplechase Committee and a member of the Irish Turf Club.
+Boswell, the winner of the St Leger in 1936, and Precipitation, winner of the Ascot Gold Cup in 1937, were bred and reared at his stud at Middleton Park.
 His brother Cecil Boyd-Rochfort was a noted racehorse trainer.

 He died at Dublin on 7 August 1940.